Catwoman (film): Development

 The Catwoman character featured in the film is not Selina Kyle, her identity in the comics, but an original character named Patience Phillips.
 Screenwriter John Rogers claimed this was due to "an insane rights issue."
 The film likewise does not use any other characters or settings from DC Comics, aside from a picture of Michelle Pfeiffer as Kyle in Batman Returns.

 I checked out some to see how Catwoman is treated in the comics, to make sure that our Catwoman was in the same vein.
 But I didn't want to be too influenced by the comic book, because the whole point of the movie is to be first a movie, and to be different.
 Different from Batman, different from Spider-Man – this movie has its own identity.
 I tried to find my sources more in the character of Catwoman herself.
 To me, the Catwoman we're filming now with Halle Berry is in the continuity of the others.
 She's different than Michelle Pfeiffer's character, different from anybody who's played Catwoman in the past.
 But she is Catwoman.
 When you look at the differences between the comic book Catwoman and the TV or movie Catwoman, they're all different – but there's a feeling that they are all Catwoman.
-Halle brings her own personality, through her attitude and through the outfit.
+Halle brings her own personality through her attitude and through her outfit.